GalerkinToolkit/GalerkinToolkit.jl/docs/src/index.md

 ## How to start

+ In the [Manual](@ref) section, you will find explanations about the software design and guides for users and developers.
 Look into the [Examples](@ref) section for an overview of how to solve different types of PDEs with GalerkinToolkit.
 Learn how to use the library (and the basics of FEM) with the tutorials in the [Tutorials](@ref) section.
-In the [Manual](@ref) section you will find explanations about the software design and guides for users and developers.

-You need to be fluent in Julia before using GalerkinToolkit.
-You can learn Julia using the learning materials in [julialang.org](https://julialang.org/) or the lecture notes in [https://www.francescverdugo.com/XM_40017/dev/](https://www.francescverdugo.com/XM_40017/dev/).

 ## Help and discussion